TrueWill/tzientist/README.md

 A. Because those functions should not have side effects.

+---

+Q. What if the results always differ due to the data containing timestamps, GUIDs, etc.?

+A. One technique is to match those with regular expressions and replace them with a placeholder before comparing.

 ## Why

 GitHub's [Scientist](https://github.com/github/scientist) Ruby library is a brilliant concept.
 Unfortunately the Node.js alternatives aren't very TypeScript-friendly.